 Curriculum is the planned learning taking place in a school.
 It deals with knowledge and skills and is designed to challenge students at their point of learning.
 Our curriculum is informed by National and State policy and aligns teaching and learning, assessment and reporting.
-It links closely to the Victorian Essential Learning Standards (VELS), the Australian National Curriculum (AusVELS) and the Victorian curriculum.
+We follow and report against the Victorian curriculum.

 It develops a learner profile where attitudes, knowledge, skills and action develop local, national and global understandings of the world.